osprey-dcs/dp-jal/README.md

 3. Calculations - stored post-ingestion calculations obtained from time-series data within the archive

 Annotations are attached to regions of the time-series data archive defined by 'data sets' (see above).
 Data Platform clients create annotations within the data archive to provide a "value-added" data processing mechanism available to all other clients.
 For example, a Data Platform client may identify a correlation between two data sets; the client can then create an association between the two data sets which is then retrievable by other clients for further processing (e.g., creating calculations based upon the correlation).

+## Java API Library Tools
+The Java API Library ships with a set of tools and utilities.
+These are executables used for performance and evaluations measurements, as well as testing the operation of individual API Library components.
+The tools are implemented as "main classes" within the Java API Library and can be executed directly from the `dp-api-java-shaded-1.x.x.jar`.
+However, the library ships with a collection of shell scripts to ease tool execution.
+The shell scripts are located in directory

+`jal_install/bin`

+where `jal_install` is the location of the Java API Library installation.

+### Tools Configuration
+The environment variable `DP_API_JAVA_HOME` must be set to the location of the local installation (i.e., "`jal_install`") to ensure that the above scripts run correctly.
+Recall that modifying the Data Platform environment file `~/.dp.env` is the straightforward method for setting this variable; see the section (The `DP_API_JAVA_HOME` Environment Variable)[#dp_api_home].

+Additionally, there are other environment variables that should be set for some tools to operate correctly.
+Many Java API Library tools require an output location.
+Specifically, they create reports summarizing their results and require an output file to deposit these reports.
+The environment variable `DP_API_JAVA_TOOLS_OUTPUT` should be set to the output location on the local platform for all Java API Library tools.

+### Tools Output Locations
+The directories for Java API Library tools output must be created in advance.
+Thus, the following line should be included in the `~/.dp.env` file:

+`export DP_API_TOOLS_OUTPUT=my-local-output-directory`

+where `my-local-output-directory` is the location for tools outputs.

+Typically each tools has a separate sub-directory structure where it deposits its results.
+For example, the `QueryChannelEvalutor` application, which can be started with script `app-run-querychannel-evaluator` has the sub-directory `query/channel` as its output location.
+Thus, the directory

+`my-local-output-directory/query/channel`

+must exist on the location platform.

+### Execution
+Java API Library tools execution is performed using the usual (bash) shell script execution for the local platform.
+For example, to execute the `QueryChannelEvaluator` tool execute the following from the `jal_install/bin` directory:

+`%./app-run-querychannel-evaluator`